HIAS-RCEES-FuLab/Support-Blue-Transformation-Dilemma-in-Dietary-PFAS-exposure/README.md

   6.1) "test_NN_clssification_F_BPQ020.py" and "test_NN_clssification_F_MCQ160A.py" builds the "NRFRegressionTreeNode" models for BPQ020 and MCQ160A; the trained models are NNTree_BPQ020.pth and NNTree_MCQ160A.pth, respectively.

-  6.2)"DMLOrthoForest (BPQ020 NN-causalforest).py" and "DMLOrthoForest (MCQ160A NN-causalforest).py" built double machine learning models using pretrained "NRFRegressionTreeNode" models as Y-model.
-"DMLOrthoForest (reg).py" built double machine learning models using xgboost as Y-model.
+  6.2)"DMLOrthoForest (BPQ020 NN-causalforest).py" and "DMLOrthoForest (MCQ160A NN-causalforest).py" built double machine learning models using pretrained "NRFRegressionTreeNode" models as Y-model, to predict PFAS attributable disease health outcomes (individual treatment effects).
+"DMLOrthoForest (reg).py" built double machine learning models using xgboost as Y-model, to predict indivator health outcomes.

   6.3) Those programs also compared the results with xgboost buy correlation test as a method cross validation.
 The sensitivity were also tested, including: coverites-permutation test, treatment-permutation test, coverites-robustness test, and treatment-robustness test.
 Note: ./ refer to the same dictionary path to the position of script; ../ refer to the dictionary path one level up to the script (parent dictionary)